Background pattern

 • Severe itching of the skin (pruritus)

-• Sensitivity to light (photosensitivity).
+• Hypersensitivity to light (photosensitivity).

-• Muscle disorder, in which nerves are also affected, leading to weakness (neuromyopathy leading to progressive weakness).
+• Muscle disorder, in which the nerves are also affected, leading to weakness (neuromyopathy leading to progressive weakness).

-• Muscle atrophy, reducing muscle strength
+• Decrease in muscle tissue, reducing muscle strength (atrophy).

 • Changes in sensory perception.

-• Reduced tendon reflexes.
+• Decrease in tendon reflexes.

-• Respiratory difficulties.
+• Breathing difficulties.

 • Abnormal liver function tests.